-Tomorrow and Wednesday 27th of March, Disability Horizons will be at Naidex 2019, stand N7170.
+Next month sees the return of Naidex for 2020, and Disability Horizons will there at stand N114.
 For those coming to the event, we’ve asked blogger Karla Baker to share a post from her blog Adventure Wheels on how to get the most out of Naidex and the NEC.

 Plan your day/s at the NEC